binder-project/binder-docs/markdown/start-here.md

 ## users

-If you're new to the project, or want to immediately start creating executable environments from your code and data using our public cluster, then check out the *users* section.
-It explains what Binder is and how you can start using it, and answers frequently asked questions, including a roadmap of our future plans.
+If you're new to the project, or want to immediately start creating executable environments from your code and data using the public cluster, then check out the *users* section.
+It explains what Binder is and how you can start using it, and answers frequently asked questions.
 You should also check out the *examples* section (under *modules*), which contains example repositories covering various dependency formats.
 If you're already using Binder but having trouble, come join us in the [chatroom](https://gitter.im/binder-project/binder), or open an issue on [GitHub](https://github.com/binder-project/binder).

 ## devs